 Overall, it is easy to install and offers an extensive range of customization options, including the possibility of setting up multiple profiles for different purposes.

 There is one downside, though – the controller’s speaker and audio jack will only relay audio via a wired connection.
 Furthermore, Mac users will have to pass on DS4Windows since it is, as the name implies, is only available for Windows.

 - Not available on Mac

-All you need to do is connect the controller to your PC/Mac while Steam is running and it will automatically recognize it.
-From there, you can access a number of customization options inside the Big Picture mode.
+All you need to do is connect the controller to your PC/Mac while Steam is running, and it will automatically recognize it.
+From there, you can access several customization options inside the Big Picture mode.

-On the downside, it is quite inconvenient to use with non-Steam games, as the profiles still have to be switched manually and the Steam client needs to be running at all times for the controller to work.
+On the downside, it is quite bothersome to use with non-Steam games, as the profiles still have to be switched manually, and the Steam client needs to be running at all times for the controller to work.

 - Automatic installation

 Sony may not have released any official downloadable drivers, but they did release the DualShock 4 USB wireless adaptor.
 While this is basically just a glorified Bluetooth dongle, it unlocks all of the DualShock 4’s functions on Windows and macOS.

 First and foremost, it brings plug-and-play convenience on both PC and Mac, which is excellent news for those who simply don’t want to bother with settings and alterations, which are unavoidable with any other method.
 On top of that, it is the only way to get wireless audio to work on either system.